 New Album - New Heart Valve: Brandon Jenkins to chart first week album sales of ‘Tail Lights In A Boomtown’ from bed rest

-Edit: It's with great sadness that I report that Brandon Jenkins has passed-away from complications from his heart surgery.
+Edit: It's with great sadness that I report that Brandon Jenkins has passed-away due to complications from his heart surgery.

 Brandon Jenkins is back with a new album this Friday, unfortunately he spent the last several days in a hospital bed.
 Last week Brandon was taken to the ER, and after some testing, it looks like the Red Dirt Legend is going to be getting a new heart valve in the very near future.
 Good news is this: He is now back at home as he awaits the expensive surgery.